atzlt/propose-rs/Usage.md

 A Propose file consists of **lines**.
 A line can either be

 1. a declaration,
-2. a configuration,
+2. a configuration, or
-3. a drawing instruction, or
+3. a drawing instruction.
-4. a save instruction.

 ## Declaration